You will need to contact the Franchise Tax Board.

 Yes, as long as you bring in a complete application signed (original signature) by the owner/s.

-An FBN statement can be filed in person or by mail by completing an application.
+An FBN statement can be filed online via email or by mailing a completed application.
 An application can be obtained from our website.

 All city names must be spelled out on the Fictitious Business Name Statement.

 A post office box does not satisfy the requirement of “street address” or “residence address.”

 In the case of a business owned by an individual, a “fictitious business name” is any name that does not include the last name (surname) of the owner, or which implies additional owners (such as “Company,” “and Company,” “and Sons,” “Associates,” etc.)

 - “Joyce Smith Catering” is not a Fictitious Business Name.

 - “Smith and Company Catering” is a Fictitious Business Name.

 In the case of a corporation, limited liability company or limited partnership, a fictitious business name is any name other than the exact name that is on record with the Secretary of the State’s Office.